bigskysoftware/htmx/www/content/extensions/multi-swap.md

 This extension allows you to swap multiple elements marked with the `id` attribute from the HTML response.
 You can also choose for each element which [swap method](@/docs.md#swapping) should be used.

 Multi-swap can help in cases where OOB ([Out of Band Swaps](@/docs.md#oob_swaps)) is not enough for you.
 OOB requires HTML tags marked with `hx-swap-oob` attributes to be at the TOP level of HTML, which significantly limited its use.
-With OOB is not possible to swap multiple elements arbitrarily placed and nested in the DOM tree.
+With OOB, it's impossible to swap multiple elements arbitrarily placed and nested in the DOM tree.

 It is a very powerful tool in conjunction with `hx-boost` and `preload` extension.